Reviews You Can Rely On

 Credit: Natalie Kafader

-The Shark Vertex Pro Lightweight is the model most people should buy.
+The Shark Vertex Pro Lightweight is the model best suited for most people and households.
 It has exceptional carpet and hardwood performance, is one of the easiest vacuums to use, and is hundreds of dollars less than any vacuum with marginally higher performance.
-If you want the absolute best performance at a premium price, get the Dyson V15 Detect.
+If you want the absolute best performance at a premium price, we recommend the Dyson Gen5detect.
 It won nearly every cleaning test and is an incredibly effective and advanced vacuum that delighted our testers.

 Editors' Choice Award